Specimens should be sent to the following address:

 A monthly statement will be sent from Iowa State University Accounts Receivable office.
 For all charges that are not paid within 30 days of the monthly statement, there will be a finance charge computed from the statement date.
 ANNUAL PERCENTAGE RATE: 12%.

 Your concerns are important to us.
-Please call the Veterinary Diagnostic Laboratory at 515-294-1950 or use the form located on our website here.
+Please call the Veterinary Diagnostic Laboratory at 515-294-1950.
 Complaints will be handled by the Director of Operations or an authorized delegate.

 The following statement is included with all emailed case reports.